 Defend Yourself

 We always hope for the best but we cannot control the action's of others.
-In a worst case scenario of an attack, there are a number of options that can help one defend their self.
+In a worst case scenario of an attack, there are a number of options that can help you defend yourself.

 Prepare ahead of time by training in a self-defense class:

-To be clear, martial arts such as Taekwondo, Muay Thai, Kickboxing etc. are great practices but majority of training these days place a focus on sport, traditional training or overall fitness and unfortunately, this doesn't necessarily mean it will always transfer over into self-defense.
-Self defense teaches one how to survive outside a controlled environment by doing everything he or she can to live another day.
-Martial arts training, although similar to self defense, will place most focus on teaching skills and techniques with boundaries (no striking to the neck, back of head, groin etc.) in a controlled setting preparing one for contact sport or simply improving fitness.
-Some training styles that focus on self-defense can include but is not limited to Krav Maga, Escrima and Silat.
+To be clear, martial arts such as Taekwondo, Muay Thai, Kickboxing, Judo, Jiu-Jitsu etc. are great practices but majority of training these days place a focus on sport, traditional training or overall fitness and unfortunately, this doesn't necessarily mean it will always transfer over into self-defense.
+Self-defense teaches you how to survive outside a controlled environment by doing everything they can to live another day.
+Martial arts training, although similar to self defense, will place most focus on teaching skills and techniques with boundaries (no striking to the neck, back of head, groin etc.) in a controlled setting preparing you for contact sport or simply improving fitness.
+To improve your self-defense abilities and skills, some training styles that focus on self-defense can include but is not limited to Krav Maga, Escrima and Silat.

 Self-Defense Tools:

 Self-defense tools don't always guarantee surviving an attack but that doesn't mean we can't be extra prepared with some basic tools.
-Some tools can include pepper spray, monkey fist keychain and Kubaton keychain.
-Other common items we may carry on a daily basis that can be utilized as self-defense tools can be a set of keys, belt or a pen.
+Some tools can include pepper spray, hand-held alarm, tactical flashlight or Kubaton keychain.
+Other common items we may carry on a daily basis that can be utilized as self-defense tools can be a set of keys, belt or a steel pen.
 If you're being threatened and don't have a tool prepared, use your surroundings!
-Look for a thick branch, rock, brick, etc. Please keep in mind that some self-defense tools may be illegal in your location.
+Look for a thick branch, rock, brick, etc. Keep in mind that some self-defense tools may be illegal in your location.
 Always do your research beforehand when purchasing such tools

 Offense Strikes and Striking Points:

-If you're not ready or are uncomfortable carrying defense gear, your best defense tool are your hands, knees, legs and feet.
-There are hundreds of strikes to learn but from decades of experience, here are my top three essential strikes:
+If you're not ready or are uncomfortable carrying defense gear, your best defense tools are your hands, knees, legs and feet.
+There are hundreds of strikes to learn but from decades of training, here are my top three essential strikes:

-1. Open palm strike: This allows a larger surface to strike your attacker and opens the opportunity for eye gouging, ear, nostril and or hair pulling.
+Open palm strike: This allows a larger surface to strike your attacker and opens the opportunity for eye gouging, ear, nostril and/or hair pulling.

-3. Leg and foot strikes: Fortunately, strikes with our feet don't need to be like what we see in the anime universe.
-Foot strikes for self defense, can be as basic as it gets but still highly effective.
+Leg and foot strikes: Fortunately, strikes with our feet don't need to be like what we see in the anime universe such as spinning and jumping kicks.
+Foot strikes for self-defense, can be as basic as it gets but still highly effective.
 Strikes can include kicking to the groin region, foot stomps, attacking the shin by scraping down the leg with your foot and striking the attackers knees by push kicking the attackers knee cap back or striking the side of the knee cap.

 Final Thoughts